geoje/MapleTool/README.md

 ## 🍁 Introduction

-This web service provides tools to conveniently utilize various systems within **Nexon**'s **MapleStory** game.
+This web service provides tools to conveniently utilize various systems within the Korea company **Nexon**'s **MapleStory** game.

 - **Item Enhancement** allows users to simulate upgrades exactly as in the game, **experiencing** both the probabilities and costs involved.
 - **Union Raid** and **Union Artifacts** provide optimal configurations based on each character's status, helping users **acheive the highest efficiency**.
-- **Boss earnings** allows users can calculate the total weekly eranings from bosses for their characters.
+- **Boss income** allows users can calculate the total weekly income from bosses for their characters.

 ## 🏠 Home
 ![image](https://github.com/user-attachments/assets/9c064dc4-dcdd-4fca-a9ae-75a238c3d83c)